adrienrn/loopback-supertokens/README.md

 LoopBack authentication examples and extensions can be limitating and require to roll your own implementation in many places to have a fully-fledge production-ready authentication.
 Security is hard and rolling your own implementation is hardly a good idea.

-SuperTokens provides a all-in-one open-source authentication solution including various auth. methods (email/password, social logins, passwordless, etc), session/token management, multi-factor authentication and user roles (role-based access control, i.e. _RBAC_) and both an admin user management dashboard and a front-end SDK.
+SuperTokens provides a all-in-one open-source authentication solution including:

+- **Various auth. methods:** email/password, social logins, passwordless, etc;
+- **Complementary features:** session/token management, multi-factor authentication, user roles (role-based access control, i.e. _RBAC_), reset password flow, email verification, etc;
+- **Tools:** such as user management dashboard and front-end SDK;

 # What are alternatives?